RelevantContent/privacyguides.org/docs/email-clients.md

 </div>

 <div class="admonition info" markdown>
-<p class="admonition-title">For people using macOS Sonoma</p>
+<p class="admonition-title">For those using macOS Sonoma</p>

-Currently, there isn't a stable release of GPG Suite for macOS [Sonoma](https://gpgtools.com/sonoma).
+Currently, GPG Suite does [not yet](https://gpgtools.com/sonoma) have a stable release for macOS Sonoma.

 </div>